Individual Development Plan

 IDP Video Series

-Prepared by Craig Ogilvie, Assistant Dean of the Graduate College
+Prepared by Craig Ogilvie, former Assistant Dean of the Graduate College

 These short videos are designed to give useful tips and assist with the process of developing an IDP.